provenance-io/provenance/x/marker/spec/12_transfers.md

 A withdrawal is when any funds are being sent out of a marker's account.
 The funds being sent do not have to be in the denom of the source marker.

-Withdraws can be made using the `Withdraw` endpoint, or another endpoint (e.g. an exchange `MarketCommitmentSettle`) that utilizes a transfer agent.
+Withdraws can be made using the `Withdraw` endpoint, or another endpoint that utilizes a transfer agent (e.g. the exchange module's `MarketCommitmentSettle`).

 Whenever funds are being withdrawn, the transfer agent must have `withdraw` permission on the source marker.
 If the funds to withdraw are of the source marker's denom, the source marker must be active.
 The transfer agent must also have `transfer` permission on any restricted coins being moved.